DevDan13/back-end-note-taker/README.md

 npm install uniqid
 ```

-Every note is given a random id by uniqid  and it is singled out and not populated into the new array by the .filter method.
+Every note is given a random id by uniqid  and it is singled out and not populated into the new array by the .filter method

 ## Demo Link